Scalable Quantitative Verification For Deep Neural Networks: Evaluation

 As a comparison point, we tried to compare with prior work on quantitative verification~\cite{BSSMS19}, prototyped in a tool called NPAQ.
 While NPAQ provides direct estimates rather than the \yes or \no answers \codename produces, we found that NPAQ supports only a sub-class of neural networks (BNNs) and of much smaller size.
 Hence, it cannot support or scale for any of the models in our benchmarks, \bm and \bmbig.

-Secondly, we tested \eran which is considered as the most scalable qualitative verification tool.
-We failed to run the large \bmbig models. \eran initially was not able to parse these models.
+Secondly, we tested \eran which is considered as the most scalable qualitative verification tool. \eran initially was not able to parse these models.
 After direct correspondence with the authors of \eran, the authors added support for requisite input model formats.
-After applying these changes, we confirmed that the current implementation of \eran times out on all the \bmbig models. \codename finishes on these within a timeout of $2000$ seconds.
+After applying these changes, we confirmed that the current implementation of \eran time out on all the \bmbig models. \codename finishes on these within a timeout of $2000$ seconds.

 We successfully run \eran on \bm, which are smaller benchmarks that \eran reported on.
 There are total of $4$ analyses in \eran.
 We evaluate on the \deepzono and \deeppoly domains but for the \deeppoly, on our evaluation platform, \eran runs out of memory and could not analyze the neural networks in \bm.
 The remaining analyses, \refinezono and \refinepoly are known to achieve or improve the precision of the \deepzono or \deeppoly domain at the cost of larger running time by calling a mixed-integer programming solver~\cite{singh2018boosting}.
 Hence, we compare with the most scalable of these $4$ analyses, namely the \deepzono domain.